BrucePerens/ws_service/README.md

    # A `URI::Params containing the query parmaeters, which can be used by the client
    # to send additional data for authentication and initialization.
 For example,
-   # if they client connects to "ws://my.host/inform?a=1&b=2&c=Bruce",
+   # if the client connects to "ws://my.host/inform?a=1&b=2&c=Bruce",
    # params["a"] will contain "1", and params["c"] will contain "Bruce".
    params : URI::Params,

    # You may optionally implement subprotocols in your service.
 If you do, the client
    # can ask for one or more subprotocols, in order of preference.
 They will be
    # listed here.
 If you implement subprotocols, set `self.subprotocol=` to
-   # the client-requested one you choose accept, in the `authenticate` method.
+   # the client-requested one you choose to accept, in the `authenticate` method.
    # It will be returned in the "Sec-Websocket-Protocol" header in the response.
    requested_subprotocols : Array(String),